 Car Rental Insurance: 9 Nasty Truths

 This experience is uncommon, but not unique.
-Car rental companies desperately want you to buy their collision damage waiver, or CDW, and will go to great lengths to make you pay for even the smallest damages if you don’t.
-Here’s what you need to know.
+Car rental companies desperately want you to buy their collision damage waiver, or CDW (sometimes also known as loss damage waiver, or LDW), and will go to great lengths to make you pay for even the smallest damages if you don’t.
+Here’s what you need to know before you shell out for car rental insurance on your next vacation.

-When you buy a CDW, the rental company surrenders its rights to charge you for damage to a car rental—with a few exceptions, such as tire damage.
+When you buy a CDW, the rental company surrenders its rights to charge you for damage to a car rental—with a few exceptions, such as tire damage or gross negligence.
+(CDW terms and conditions vary by car rental company, so you’ll want to read them carefully before committing.)
 But otherwise, no matter how banged up the car could be, you’re off the hook: Just turn it in and be on your way.
 No other approach—your own insurance, your credit card, or a third-party policy—is as comprehensive or convenient.
-If you want that full flexibility and peace of mind, you pay for CDW.
+If you want that full flexibility and peace of mind, pay for CDW.

 CDW Insurance Is Ridiculously Overpriced

 Typically, a CDW starts at around $30 per day and can go higher.
-It’s often more than the base car rental rate.
-The actuarial cost to the rental company—the amount it would allocate toward a damage pool based on risk experience—is probably somewhere around $3 to $4 a day; the rest is theirs to keep.
+It sometimes costs even more than the base car rental rate.
+The actuarial cost to the rental company—the amount it would allocate toward a damage pool based on risk experience—is probably just a few dollars a day; the rest is theirs to keep.
 No wonder the agents push it so hard: It’s clearly a lot more profitable than the car rental alone.

 If you don’t buy CDW, rental companies can charge for more than just fixing the damage.
 They also charge for: